 Awards & Accolades:

-• 5 Stars with a rating of 94 out of a 100 in the 2009 James Halliday Australian Wine Companion
+•Received 5 Stars with a rating of 94 out of 100 in the 2010 James Halliday Australian Wine Companion

 Comments: “The colour is still remarkably deep; potent black fruits, liquorice, spice and pepper are evident from the word go; a wine of great power and intensity.
 Drink until 2023”.

-Winemakers Notes: Cooler weather conditions during the 2002 growing season were ideal for the production of premium cool climate Shiraz.
-The summer was very mild with an extended warm autumn, which allowed maximum flavour development over a longer ripening period.
-After harvesting in late April the must was fermented in half tonne open fermenters for 7 days.
-After fermentation was complete the must was gently basket pressed in a combination of French and American oak for 20 months.
+Winemakers Notes: The 2003 growing season experienced warmer weather conditions than the previous 2002 vintage and were ideal for the production of intense concentrated Shiraz.
+December and January were hot and dry with February being mild creating ideal ripening conditions that continued into March and the start of April.
+After harvesting in mid April the fruit was destemmed and chilled prior to inoculation and fermentation in half tonne open fermenters for 8-10 days.
+After fermentation was finished the must was gently basket pressed straight into a combination of French and American oak where it was aged for 18 months.
 During the aging process the wine is racked a number of times and bottled without any fining or filtration.